Benchmarking Gaia DR3 Apsis with the Hyades and Pleiades open clusters: Recommendations and outlook

-iii) FLAME age estimates reproduce the training model.
+We also identified a few potential issues in the underlying assumptions and training sets used for Gaia DR3 Apsis.
+Firstly, GSP-Phot employs PARSEC isochrones.
+FLAME relies on BaSTI models, whose isochrones closely resemble MESA isochrones but disagree with PARSEC isochrones for solar metallicity stars with masses of $\lesssim$0.7\,M$_\odot$.
+This model mismatch might bias FLAME estimates.
+Secondly, the GSP-Spec spectral model grid lacks a dimension for rotational broadening, and therefore fast-rotating stars might be assigned excessive log\,g estimates.
+Finally, FLAME age estimates reproduce the training model.
 The ages start at 100\,Myr according to the online documentation, while the youngest (16th quantile) ages assigned to Pleiades members are 200\,Myr.
 FLAME lacks the ability to classify the youngest (age $\lesssim$150\,Myr) Galactic population (popID = 0 according to \citet{Rybizki2020}).

 Addressing these issues might help to improve the quality of Apsis estimates.
-Overall, DR3 Apsis seems to assign too small uncertainties to its estimates.
-Thus Gaia DR3 Apsis cannot replace more dedicated efforts to determine stellar properties \citep[like][]{Anders2022,Berger2023}, or, e.g., provide the level of accuracy required for the characterisation of exoplanet host stars.
+Overall, DR3 Apsis seems to assign overly small uncertainties to its estimates.
+Therefore, Gaia DR3 Apsis cannot replace more dedicated efforts to determine stellar properties \citep[e.g.][]{Anders2022,Berger2023}, or for example provide the level of accuracy required for the characterisation of exoplanet host stars.

-We expect that the sample of 1500 bona fide single stars in the Hyades \citep{Brandner2023b} and Pleiades open clusters with homogeneous astrophysical parameters estimates derived from PARSEC evolutionary models might also be highly useful for future benchmarks of theoretical and observational studies.
+We expect that the sample of 1500 bona fide single stars in the Hyades \citep{Brandner2023b} and Pleiades open clusters with homogeneous astrophysical parameter estimates derived from PARSEC evolutionary models might also be highly useful for future benchmarks of theoretical and observational studies.